macalinao/fitfood-server/README.md

 fitfood-server
 ==============

-The server component of fitfood.
+[Defunct] The server component of fitfood.